5 Important Reasons to Embrace the Waiting

 The things God wants to release through you in the next season require a greater level of dependency on Him.
 We want to see greater fruit from our lives, but don’t like to let go of control.
 The more we let Him be in charge, the more powerfully He can use us.
 Choose to let God determine if you need to grow your trusting God muscles in this season, or your ministry skills.

-3) God’s purposes and ways are higher than yours.
+3) God’s purposes and ways are higher than ours.

 We can trust Him because we know Him.
 His Word is true.

 Do you believe that to be true?
-Sometimes we have to convince our own souls to believe the right things!
+Sometimes we have to convince our souls to believe the truth!

 4) God’s character and promises haven’t changed.